agroimpacts/nmeo/README.md

 - Postgres/PostGIS databases;
 - UAS flight planning and image processing with PIX4D software.

 After an initial introduction to the various toolsets we will be using, students will form project teams (~5 people each) to tackle further development and application of one of the three project areas.
-These projects will be assessed by means of a formal in-class presentation and team-authored final project.
+These projects (described [here](docs/projects.md) in more detail) will be assessed by means of a formal in-class presentation and team-authored final project.

 ## Course details